JosevidosaVFX/Groom_Exporter_To_Unreal/README.md

 Case 2(Frame Range):

-We drag our file (Groom) to the viewport.
+  -We drag our file (Groom) to the viewport.

-In the Details section of the file added to the Viewport, we find Groom cache, there we will add the file (StrandsCache).
+  -In the Details section of the file added to the Viewport, we find Groom cache, there we will add the file (StrandsCache).
 Finally, we need to create a Level Sequence.

-With the hair selected and in the Sequence tab, click +Track>Actor To Sequencer>Add.
+  -With the hair selected and in the Sequence tab, click +Track>Actor To Sequencer>Add.
 This will create a file just below, we need to click + and select GroomCache.